icinganalysis/icinganalysis.github.io/content/wilder.md

 ![Figure 8.
 Correlation of ice height with theoretical impingement unswept 4 percent thick airfoil.](images/wilder/Figure 8.png)

 >The revised 737 inboard wing and 747 tail surface ice shapes have been determined from these data.
-These shapee show good agreement with the 707/727 ice thicknesses at the horizontal stabilizer tip.
+These shapes show good agreement with the 707/727 ice thicknesses at the horizontal stabilizer tip.
 However, the ice accretion test data indicated a more blunt ice shape due to the effects